ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v20.md

 * VMware NSX for vSphere 6.3.4
 * VMware ESXi 6.5, Patch Release ESXi650-201710401-BG.
 Updates esx-base, esx-tboot, vsan, and vsanhealth VIBs (2151061).
 For more information about patch details, see [VMware vCenter Server Appliance Photon OS Security Patches](https://docs.vmware.com/en/VMware-vSphere/6.5/rn/vcenter-server-appliance-photonos-security-patches.html){:new_window}.

-**Note**: Existing instances (from releases V1.9 and earlier) cannot be upgraded to the component versions in this list.
+Existing instances (from releases V1.9 and earlier) cannot be upgraded to the component versions in this list.
+{:note}

-For more information about components, see [Cloud Foundation overview](../sddc/sd_cloudfoundationoverview.html).
+For more information about components, see [Cloud Foundation overview](/docs/services/vmwaresolutions/sddc/sd_cloudfoundationoverview.html).

 ### Cluster support for Cloud Foundation instances

 You can now use clusters to manage ESXi servers in Cloud Foundation instances that are deployed in V2.0 and later releases for better resource management and high availability.
 The ESXi servers that you configured when you ordered an instance are grouped as **SDDC-Cluster** by default.

 You can view the cluster details or add up to a total of five clusters to an instance on the **Infrastructure** tab of the instance details page.
 When you are expanding or contracting capacity for an instance, you can select which cluster to add ESXi servers to or to remove ESXi servers from.
-For more information, see [Adding and viewing clusters for Cloud Foundation instances](../sddc/sd_addingviewingclusters.html).
+For more information, see [Adding and viewing clusters for Cloud Foundation instances](/docs/services/vmwaresolutions/sddc/sd_addingviewingclusters.html).

 ### Support for custom vSAN storage for Cloud Foundation instances